 If you don’t think you have the technical knowledge needed, source for a web designer or web solutions provider who knows how to set up an ecommerce website.
 While you are setting up the site, think about the future: will you be maintaining and updating the ecommerce website by yourself or will you outsource the job to someone else?

 Think Shipping or Product Delivery Methods

-Another important aspect of e-commerce is to think about your shipping methods.
+Think about your shipping methods.
 How will you send the product to the customer and how much will it cost the customer?
 For online transactions, it is a given that the customer pays for shipping.

 Therefore, you need to check out the various postal or courier rates (both local and overseas) so that you can calculate these rates into the overall purchasing price when the customer buys from you.